 Mindfulness at its most basic is a state of focused attention on the here and now, though the term has subtler meanings as well.
 It is widely discussed in the context of Eastern philosophy, but since it's based on observations about how the mind works, it has not escaped the attention of psychologists trained in Western approaches—most notably Harvard professor Ellen Langer.
-The New Humanism spoke with Dr. Sayyed Mohsen Fatemi, Ph.D., a post-doctoral fellow at Harvard University who works in the areas of social and cross-cultural psychology and teaches at Harvard in the department of psychology.
-He holds doctorates in language education and in psychology and also teaches graduate and undergraduate courses at the University of British Columbia and the University of Phoenix.
+The New Humanism spoke with Dr. Sayyed Mohsen Fatemi (Ph.D., University of British Columbia, 2003, Post Doctorate, Harvard University, 2009-2013), who did his postdoctoral studies in the Department of Psychology at Harvard University in areas of social, clinical, health and cross cultural psychology with a focus on mindfulness.
+He is an Associate and a Teaching fellow in the Department of Psychology and teaches in the Department of Psychology at Harvard University.
 He is a published author in areas of education, psychology and communication and has been the keynote speaker of a number of international conferences.
 Some of his present research projects focus on mindfulness in the tradition of Western psychology and its implications for education, negotiations, international relations, creativity, language, and intercultural understanding.
 His latest book, How We Speak Shapes How We Learn: A Linguistic and Psychological Theory of Education, discusses the relationship of creativity, language and mindfulness.
 He can be reached at smfatemi [at] wjh [dot] harvard [dot] edu.
 The following is an edited version of our conversation.

 TNH: What are the intellectual sources for your concept of mindfulness?